BMW CE 04: Powertrain and battery

-The CE 04 is fitted with mechanical brakes; the front fork has twin 265 mm discs with 4-piston fixed calipers, while the rear wheel is equipped with a single 265 mm disc and single-piston floating caliper.
+The CE 04 is fitted with mechanical brakes made by the Spanish brand JJuan; the front fork has twin 265 mm discs with 4-piston fixed calipers, while the rear wheel is equipped with a single 265 mm disc and single-piston floating caliper.
 A two-channel anti-lock braking system from Bosch is fitted; as an option, the ABS Pro system includes a tilt sensor, regulating braking during cornering.

 Features

-The instrument panel features a 10.25 in TFT color screen with integrated navigation and connectivity with the rider's smartphone through a USB-C charging port.
+The instrument panel features a 10.25 in TFT color screen with integrated navigation and connectivity with the rider's smartphone through a Bluetooth and a Wi-Fi connection.
+Additionally, it features a ventilated smartphone storage compartment with a USB-C charging port.
 LED lights are standard.
 Traction control is available as an option.
 An adaptive headlight is optional, which provides additional light depending on lean angle.

 A reversing aid is provided, controlled by a handlebar-mounted switch on the left side.
 When activated, the vehicle reverses at a walking pace.